Skip to main content

 Apple Home controls.
 HomeMapper inventories.

 Apple Home is for turning lights on, locking doors, running scenes.
-HomeMapper is for knowing what's on your network: which devices speak Matter, the Thread mesh role where reported, each IP accessory's address and ping responsiveness, the firmware it's running, whether it's reachable.
+HomeMapper is for knowing what's on your network: which devices speak Matter, the Thread mesh role where reported, each IP accessory's address and how quickly it answers, the firmware it's running, whether it's reachable.
+It's also where you keep the setup codes Apple Home uses to pair a device, then never shows you again.
 Different jobs.
 HomeMapper doesn't replace Apple Home.
 It shows you the layer underneath.

 Every way your devices show up, in one view.